 - Health Benefits

 Fasting induces this cleansing mechanism, which replaces broken cell components with new ones and drains toxins from the body.
-Therefore, it helps prevent modern diseases ranging from Alzheimer’s to cancer (Levine et al. 20171).
+Therefore, it helps prevent modern diseases from Alzheimer’s to cancer (Levine et al. 20171).

 Therefore, scientists can predict up to 75% of possible gains and losses in overweight people with insulin levels (Kong et al. 20133).